-3 Why Change?
+Why Change?

 Agreed methods for obligated Code Communication between UNC parties are clearly outlined within UNC documents - explicitly telephone and facsimile for certain code conditions.
 Notwithstanding that facsimile has largely become superseded by email in line with technological advancements, its usage will likely cease in 2025.
-This end date, first publicised in 2017, is attributable to the planned retirement of PSTN analogue networks on which facsimile hardware operate and the replacement with Internet Protocol (IP) digital networks.
+This end date, first publicised in 2017, is attributable to the planned retirement decommissioning of PSTN analogue networks on which facsimile hardware operate and the replacement with Internet Protocol (IP) digital networks.
 This has implications for all telecom customers who run devices including fax machines which operate on PSTN networks, as such devices will likely become obsolete.

 The Government have published preparatory guidance which includes migrating to IP-supported technology in advance of the planned decommissioning.
 Critical National Infrastructure (CNI) ("assets, facilities, systems, networks or processes and the essential workers that operate and facilitate them") which is subdivided into 13 sectors including Energy, are advised to consider how they move to digital alternatives smoothly to avoid unnecessary interruption following the PSTN switch-off.
 Consequently, this modification updates the prescribed UNC Code Communication methods to align with this future physical communication change.
-This will require the substitution of 'facsimile' references to 'email'.
+This will require the substitution deletion of 'facsimile' and 'fax' references to and where appropriate the replacement with 'email' or by exception an alternative method of Code Communication.

 Email has been suggested as a suitable robust alternative to facsimile because it offers an established cheap, fast, reliable, and efficient means of sending data and information which can then be saved or transposed easily.
-Guidance on sending/receiving Notices (defined as "any communication or other notice or communication to be given by one Party to another under the Code") by email is detailed in UNC General Terms, Section B, 5.2.
+Email is not a like-for-like facsimile replacement, however Equidance on sending/receiving Notices (defined as "any communication or other notice or communication to be given by one Party to another under the Code") by email is detailed in UNC General Terms, Section B, 5.2.
 This section outlines the requirements of parties to provide correspondence details and defines how Notices shall be deemed to have been received.
 Recipients will therefore need to ensure email accounts are monitored; Code pertaining to party responsibility for fax/telephone monitoring ("...at all times on each Day one of such representatives is available and capable of being so contacted...") will remain unchanged.
 It is suggested that parties use a shared email account (e.g. '.Box') to facilitate the effective monitoring of incoming emails, though this would not be prescribed.
 Additionally, 'read-receipts' could be used to provide assurance over email delivery, though this would be agreed bi-laterally between parties and not prescribed in UNC.
 Emails can be deemed to have been received as per the guidance referenced above in UNC General Terms, Section B, 5.2.

 With pending physical communication changes, it is thus prudent to implement this Code Modification at the earliest opportunity to ensure regulatory preparedness within the UNC.
 This will enable the GB gas industry to physically migrate to new futureproofed digital technology whilst maintaining compliance with contractual obligations and licenses.
-All UNC parties currently obliged to adhere to facsimile Code Communication would be impacted following the 2025 switch-off.
+All UNC parties currently obliged to adhere to facsimile Code Communication would be impacted following the 2025 switch-off without this UNC Modification being implemented.
 This Code Modification will align the GB gas industry with wider national changes resulting from the PSTN switch-off and is thus on behalf of the entire GB gas industry.